It is an irrational fear of water, drinking, or swimming. Someone afraid of water is hydrophobic.

 The bite should be washed immediately because much, if not all, of the virus, can be removed.

 The bitten patient should receive a dose of anti-rabies serum.

-Treatment is effective if administered within 24 hours after exposure, but has little value, if applicable, if administered three or more days after infection by rabies.
+Treatment is effective if administered within 24 hours after exposure but has little value if administered three or more days after infection by rabies.

-With older vaccines, at least 16 injections were required, while with HDCV, PCEC or RVA, 5 are generally sufficient.
+With older vaccines, at least 16 injections were required, while five are generally sufficient with HDCV, PCEC, or RVA.